 E-commerce took its first steps in the 1970s when businesses started using Electronic Data Interchange (EDI) to share business documents with other companies.
 This replaced the traditional method of mailing paper documents, setting the stage for more digital interactions.

 However, it was in the 1980s that true consumer-focused e-commerce started budding.
 The advent of home computers and modems was pivotal.
 Pioneers, such as CompuServe, began offering electronic mail services to their users.
-Still, transactions remained limited due to nascent technology and consumer scepticism.
+Still, transactions remained limited due to nascent technology and consumer skepticism.

 2. The Dot-Com Boom: 1990s